FasterXML/jackson-datatypes-misc/javax-money/README.md

 integrates JavaMoney and Jackson so that they work seamlessly together, without requiring additional developer effort.
 In doing so, it aims to perform a small but repetitive task — once and for all.

+This library reflects an opinionated API [representation of monetary amounts in JSON](MONEY.md)

 With this library, it is possible to represent monetary amounts in JSON as follows:

 ```json